WolfDev8675/Exalens-CC/docs/dataflow.md

 **4. Cache:**

-* The cache acts as a high*speed, in*memory storage system for recently received data.
+* The cache acts as a high-speed, in-memory storage system for recently received data.
-* It enables rapid data retrieval for real*time or frequently accessed information.
+* It enables rapid data retrieval for real-time or frequently accessed information.
 * The cache enhances system performance by reducing the need to access the database for every data request.

 **5. Database:**

-* The database serves as the long*term data storage solution.
+* The database serves as the long-term data storage solution.
 * It stores historical and persistent data that can be queried and analyzed over time.
 * Data in the database is structured, indexed, and optimized for efficient retrieval.